fiksn/dlc-intro/schnorr.md

 [Abe, Okhubo, Suzuki](https://cryptoservices.github.io/cryptography/2017/07/21/Sigs.html) usage of Schnorr signatures

 Idea is that you have participants P1, P2 ...
-Pn
-At least one of them needs to sign and signature is valid, but you can't know who signed.
+Pn Anyone can sign but you can't know which of them was it.

 [Previous - ECC](./ecc101.md)